ddyjis/CMT212/Report.md

 This is the first prototype of the visualisation.

 Left hand side was the setting panel and users were allowed to choose country and year to display.
+I used the dropdown menu as well as the range input from Materialize to give a clean Material Design look.
+For the play function, I manipulated the events and values of the range input using jQuery.
+Both `change` and `input` events can update the map when user move the slider. `input` allows updating without releasing the mouse, but it is not support in IE. There is a trade-off between compatibility and efficiency in visualisation.
+In the end, I chose to use `change` for better compatibility.
 Right hand side was to show the details of the country selected.
 The area below the map was planned to show the vaccination rates across the year.

 I intended to show everything in one screen without scrolling.
 However, it is impractical as the map dimensions are in fixed ratio, potentially causing the graph at the bottom to appear too small.
-Therefore, this prototype was abandoned.
+Therefore, the structure of this prototype was abandoned but the dropdown and the slider was kept.

 #### Second Prototype